Limited slip differentials – How do they work and why do I need to fit one for track days?

 My car is fitted with an electronic braking system to reduce wheel slippage.
 Is this a good alternative to a limited slip differential?

-Hopefully this article has given you a good basic introduction to the world of limited slip differentials.
-Obviously with it being quite a complex topic, you may want to learn more so why not book some time with our lead instructor Colin who can help to provide a more thorough understanding of the technology and how it can benefit your track day experience.
+It’s quite a complex topic – if you’d like to learn more, why not book some time with our lead instructor Colin.
+He’ll provide a more thorough understanding of the technology and how it could benefit your track day experience.